schaapy/fabfile/README.md

   'post_setup_script': 'a script relative to deploy_to to run after setup' }</pre>

-At current, all of the configuration flags are required.
+Currently, all of the configuration flags are required.
 For the case of the post scripts, set them to empty strings ('') if you do not wish to run a script.

 # Usage #